Trusted Resource Partner

 (Re-) Structuring

-Private equity casussen
+Private equity case studies

 The partners of Claassen Moolenbeek & Partners work for several portfolio companies.
 The cases described relate to our activities in complex acquisitions and integrations for private equity firms and complement the strategy, acquisition and financing cases on the other pages of the Claassen Moolenbeek & Partners website.
 The activities described in the case studies are not always from a single company, often similar activities in several companies are described in one article.
 The setting is international, the experience extends to an active involvement in companies outside of Western Europe.